jason-chao/offline-image-query/README.md

 Read the following steps or [📺 watch the video](https://youtu.be/gp7a8hj40Po)

+*Note on naming of file / folder on MacOS and Linux:  Please remove any backslash (\\), quotation mark (' or ") and trailing whitespace from the name of the file or folder to be dragged into the tool.
+The tool might not correctly recongise the path due to system behaviour.*

 * Make sure you have a CSV (comma separated values) file and a folder of images located in your computer.
   * Note: The filename must be in the first column and the label must be in the second column.
   * The headers in the first row are irrelevant.